inspire-eu-validation/RETIRED-ats-view-wmts/A.01.IR77.language.param.md

 **Prerequisites**

-* Test for the existence and validity of the INSPIRE [ExtendedCapabilities](#extendedCapabilities) in ServiceMetadata document has been passed.
+* Test for the existence and validity of the INSPIRE [ExtendedCapabilities](#extendedCapabilities) in ServiceMetadata document has been passed (*TODO: replace with a reference to this test after it's been created*).

 **Test method**